-Following the move, Wake Forest grew considerably in enrollment, programs, and stature and became a University in 1967.
+Following the move, Wake Forest grew considerably in enrollment, programs, and stature and became a university in 1967.
 The School of Business Administration, first established in 1948, was named the Charles H. Babcock School of Business Administration in 1969 and admitted its first graduate students in 1971.
 In 1972, the school enrolled only graduate students and the name was changed to the Charles H. Babcock Graduate School of Management; departments of business and accountancy and economics were established in the College.
 In 1980, the Department of Business and Accountancy was reconstituted as the School of Business and Accountancy; the name was changed to the Wayne Calloway School of Business and Accountancy in 1995.
-On July 1, 2009, the Wayne Calloway School of Business and Accountancy and the Charles H. Babcock Graduate School of Management officially merged under the name Wake Forest University School of Business.
+On July 1, 2009, the Wayne Calloway School of Business and Accountancy in 1995.
+On July 1, 2009, the Wayne Calloway School of Business and Accountancy in School of Business.